top of page

 Alchemy Symbol for Salt

-Through the balanced interplay of these components the alchemist seeks to unlock the secrets of existence and power of creation.
-The symbolism of salt extends beyond its elemental properties, representing purity, preservation, and wisdom.
+Through the balanced interplay of these components the alchemist seeks to learn the secrets of nature and nature of creation.
+For mind/body/soul alchemists, the symbolism of salt extends beyond its elemental properties, representing purity, preservation, and wisdom.

 Due to its flavor enhancement and preservative qualities, salt is used as a metaphor for the preservation of knowledge and enhancement of spiritual growth.
 Salt is a bridge between physical and spiritual realms, guiding the seeker through levels of discovery.